Rahul0Singh0/React/WordServer/README.md

-## JSON server used to our HANGMAN Game project
+## JSON server used in our HANGMAN Game project